/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 Meeting Point: The tour commences at 2.30pm in the foyer of the Sun Hall Hotel in Larnaca.

-We commence the tour with a brief welcome meeting followed by a short orientation walk along Larnaca’s seafront to view the well-preserved architecture from the British colonial period and the church of St Lazarus, where Lazarus was purportedly buried for the second and last time.
+We begin with a brief welcome meeting followed by an orientation walk along Larnaca’s seafront to view the well preserved architecture from the British colonial period and the church of St Lazarus, where Lazarus was purportedly buried for the second and last time.
+We also visit Larnaca Fort which was originally constructed by the Byzantines during the 12th century.
+Between the years 1382-1398 the small Byzantine fortification located near the harbour was upgraded to a more substantial castle.
+Today the castle consists of a complex of buildings remodelled by the Ottomans around 1605.

 • Aceramic Neolithic Kalavasos-Tenta

-Next we visit the unique Aceramic Neolithic site of Khirokitia-Vouni (7000 BC) which comprises the ruins of tightly packed circular houses sited dramatically on the slopes of a hill.
+This morning we visit the unique Aceramic Neolithic site of Khirokitia-Vouni (7000 BCE) which comprises the ruins of tightly packed circular houses sited dramatically on the slopes of a hill.
 Here we encounter archaeological evidence of the beginnings of agriculture in this region and visit reconstructed houses for a glimpse of how Neolithic people lived.
 One of the most important archaeological sites in the eastern Mediterranean, Khirokitia is one of the earliest examples of collective farming.
 Inhabitants grew crops, herded sheep and goats, and raised pigs in stone enclosures.

-In the late afternoon we continue to Paphos were will be based for the next 5 nights.
+In the late afternoon we continue to Paphos were will be based for the next 3 nights.
 (Overnight Paphos) BLD

-Day 3: Saturday 5 October, Paphos
+Day 3: Saturday 10 October, Paphos – Kourion – Kolossi – Paphos

 • Tombs of the Kings (UNESCO World Heritage Site)